MARKETING ANALYTICS2025-10-13

 It is a quantitative approach to understanding how changes in mix elements (price, product, promotion, and place) impact sales and profit.

-Profitability measurements are a key element of MMM and an important source of data for decision-making.
+Profitability measurements are a key element of MMM and an essential source of data for decision-making.
 Thus, in many ways, Marketing Mix Models are used to measure the performance of each of the elements of marketing.

-The eventual goal is to estimate the contribution of each element to the company’s performance in some economic measure such as sales and profit, and thereby help identify which of these elements are most important for a company’s success.
+The eventual goal is to estimate the contribution of each element to the company’s performance in some economic measure, such as sales and profit, and thereby help identify which of these elements are most important for a company’s success.

 The model is designed to help make decisions on which marketing mix elements need to be modified to maximize the firm’s revenue and profit.